Orange Rolls Recipe

 Storing Orange Rolls

-I like storing my baked and iced orange rolls covered well with plastic wrap, at room temperature for up to 24 hours.
+I like storing my baked and iced orange rolls covered well with plastic wrap (or in an airtight container) at room temperature for up to 24 hours.

-They can last up to 48 hours in the fridge, but I just prefer serving mine warm and fresh when they are at their peak softness and they just don’t stay that way for longer than 48 hours, unfortunately.
+They can last up to 48 hours in the fridge, but I just prefer serving mine warm and fresh when they are at their peak softness.
+They just don’t stay that way for longer than 48 hours, unfortunately.

 Yes!
 You can freeze orange rolls baked or unbaked.